13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 The Best Lavender Festivals in Texas

-Because Texas is so big, be aware of the distance between some of the farms making it a bit less likely to travel to multiple farms in a day or weekend.
-If you are on a tight schedule it might be best to attend a festival
+Because Texas is so big, be aware of the distances between some farms, which makes it a bit less likely you can visit multiple farms in a day or weekend.
+If you are on a tight schedule, it might be best to attend a festival

-Over the years I have seen lavender farms becoming more and more popular in Texas.
-With the farms popping up all over and people traveling from all over the country to enjoy this soothing plant and learn about its magic properties, many towns have begun to host festivals.
+Over the years, I have seen lavender farms become increasingly popular in Texas.
+With farms popping up everywhere and people traveling from across the country to enjoy this soothing plant and learn about its magical properties, many towns have begun hosting festivals.

 I’ve listed my favorite lavender festivals throughout Texas and what you can expect at each festival!